 Oysters raised by the bag to beach method combine two oyster farming methods.
 Rack & bag oysters are taken from their pampered environment and put into the beach culture environment during their last 6 months before harvesting.
 This allows them to “toughen up” a bit, giving them stronger, less brittle shells and firmer meats.
 Examples of bag to beach cultured oysters include: Barron Point, Hammersley, and Little Skookum.

 Some oysters which are raised by the suspension method are put through an additional step where they are periodically tumbled.
 This strengthens their shells and adds firmness to the meats.
-It also adds a distinctive look to the shell as it becomes smoother from tumbling.
-The Kusshi and Shigoku Oysters are an example of this additional process in practice.
+It also adds a distinctive look to the shell as it becomes smoother and develops a deeper cup from tumbling.
+The Kusshi Oyster is an example of this additional process in practice.